spyflying/ACMMM2025Workshop-UAV/README.md

 The submission example can be found at [Baseline Submission](https://github.com/spyflying/ACMMM2025Workshop-UAV/blob/main/answer.zip).
 Please zip it as “answer.zip” to submit the result, and it is crucial to name the file exactly as answer.txt within the zip, as otherwise the evaluation will fail.

 Please return the top-10 satellite names.
-For example, the first query is ''VdthudbGjJ4aaNkl.jpeg''.
-Therefore, the first line of returned result in /''answer.txt'' should be the format as follows from Rank-1 to Rank-10:
+For example, the first query is “VdthudbGjJ4aaNkl.jpeg”.
+Therefore, the first line of returned result in “answer.txt” should be the format as follows from Rank-1 to Rank-10:

 ```
 ptHYAN3piG3YwOft       I9bzP8jnLlz9zpMi	      c3vVTLCzTAVzuapU       gkriPL4PNtcWoHgg       iIL2ASdQ5vrFsJs0       TinwNxUGYAzz0kTO      XilyyHqywhUBxHfT       WLasj720MnF13zPI       Qz4NypYGPhHdiAvn       gO2hUfIHC8N4ZWKz